ChrisWiegman/kana/README.md

 By default Kana will open the appropriate WordPress site.
 To open the database or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.

 Note that by default Kana will open the database in [phpMyAdmin](https://www.phpmyadmin.net).
 You can also tell Kana to open the database in [TablePlus](https://tableplus.com) instead by setting the `databaseClient` configuration setting to `tableplus`.

+Currently pphpMyAdmin and TablePlus are the only two clients I've configured.
+If you would like to use a different client, please [open an issue](https://github.com/ChrisWiegman/kana-cli/issues) and I'd be happy to take a look.

 ## wp-cli